stepnem/draft-ietf-dnsop-generalized-notify/draft-ietf-dnsop-generalized-notify.md

 Another consideration is whether generalized DNS Notifications can be used as an amplification attack.
-The answer seems to be “NO”, because the size of the generalized NOTIFY messages is mostly equal to the size of the response and it is also mostly equal to the size of the resulting outbound query (for the child zone’s CDS, CSYNC or DNSKEY RRset).
+The answer seems to be "no", because the size of the generalized NOTIFY messages is mostly equal to the size of the response and it is also mostly equal to the size of the resulting outbound query (for the child zone's CDS or CSYNC RRset).

 Hence the amplification attack potential of generalized Notifications is the same as for the original NOTIFY(SOA), which has never been